pkrll/RefMem/README.md

 # Göktytorna

-Refmem is a reference counting library for C, created by Göktytorna as a student project for the course IOOPM.
+Refmem is a reference counting library for C, created as student project for the course Imperative and Object-Oriented Programming Methodology (1DL221) at Uppsala university.

 ## Building & testing